-- 1. Gait scoring:\ Assess gait of a select sample of birds (can be done at the frequency that fits the operation). - > Reference: Five-Point Gait Scoring Guide Welfare Quality on pg.
+- 1. Gait scoring: Assess gait of a select sample of birds (can be done at the frequency that fits the operation). - > Reference: Five-Point Gait Scoring Guide Welfare Quality on pg.
 26/111 - > Reference: Validation of a Three-Point Gait-Scoring System for Field Assessment of Walking Ability of Commercial Broilers - 2.
-Hock skin condition: Assess the general condition of skin covering the hock of the bird, looking for visible skin lesions or other abnormalities (e.g., hock burn). - Refer to litter quality and foot condition KWIs for further direction if hock abnormalities appear to be those as a result of a litter issue. - > Reference tool: Hock Skin Lesion Scoring Guide -Welfare Quality (pg.
-35/111) - > Reference tool: Hock Skin Scoring Guide, AAAP - 3.
-Hock joint condition: Assess the health of the hock joint of the bird by looking for any palpable heat or swelling of the hock joint, which may or may not be accompanied by gait impairment.
+Hock skin condition: Assess the general condition of skin covering the hock of the bird, looking for visible skin lesions or other abnormalities (e.g., hock burn). - Refer to litter quality and foot condition KWIs for further direction if hock abnormalities appear to be those as a result of a litter issue. - > Reference tool: Hock Skin Lesion Scoring Guide - Welfare Quality (pg.
+35/111) - > Reference tool: Hock Skin Scoring Guide, AAAP 2022 - 3.
+Hock joint condition: Assess the health of the hock joint of the bird by looking for any palpable heat or swelling of the hock joint, which may or may not be accompanied by gait impairment. - 3.
+Leg anatomy issues: Assess for leg anatomy issues (i.e. straightness, abnormalities, or irregular development).